-In addition to various technical reports prepared for the Bakersfield to Palmdale Project Section, a draft Biological Assessment was prepared and submitted to the USFWS for review prior to the publication of the Draft EIR/EIS for public review.
-The Authority submitted the Biological Assessment to the USFWS on April 28, 2020 and requested the initiation of formal Section 7 Consultation.
-The Authority submitted a Biological Assessment Supplement to the USFWS in May 2021.
-The Biological Assessment and Biological Assessment Supplement evaluate the potential adverse effects of the proposed action on species that are listed as endangered or threatened, that are proposed for listing as endangered or threatened, or that are candidates for listing as endangered or threatened under FESA, as well as designated or proposed critical habitats.
+In addition to various technical reports prepared for the Bakersfield to Palmdale Project Section, a Biological Assessment has been prepared and submitted to the USFWS for review.
+The Authority anticipates initiating formal Section 7 Consultation by early 2020.
+The Biological Assessment evaluates the potential adverse effects of the proposed action on species that are listed as endangered or threatened, that are proposed for listing as endangered or threatened, or that are candidates for listing as endangered or threatened under FESA, as well as designated or proposed critical habitats.
 Potential effects on federally listed species are evaluated in accordance with the legal requirements set forth in Section 7 of FESA (16 U.S.C.
 Sections 1531 et seq.).